Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images

 \subsection{Estimation of the Solar Module Topology}

 A topology constraint on the solar cell can be employed to eliminate remaining non-cell curves in the background of the \gls{PV} module, and the number and layout of solar cells can be subsequently estimated.
 However, outliers prevent a direct estimation of the number of solar cell rows and columns in a \gls{PV} module.
-Additionally, the number and orientation of segments dividing each solar cell are generally unknown. \addition[label=a:square-ratio,ref=c:cell-ratio]{Given the aspect ratio of solar cells in the imaged \gls{PV} module, the topology can be inferred from the distribution of parabolic curves.
-For instance, in \gls{PV} modules with equally long horizontal and vertical cell boundary lines, the solar cells have a square (\ie, \(1:1\)) aspect ratio.}
+Additionally, the number and orientation of segments dividing each solar cell are generally unknown.
+Given the aspect ratio of solar cells in the imaged \gls{PV} module, the topology can be inferred from the distribution of parabolic curves.
+For instance, in \gls{PV} modules with equally long horizontal and vertical cell boundary lines, the solar cells have a square (\ie, \(1:1\)) aspect ratio.

-\addition[label=a:square-ratio-2,ref=c:cell-ratio]{The number of curves crossing each square image area of solar cell is constant.
-Clustering the distances between the curves allows to deduce the number of subdivisions within solar cells.}
+The number of curves crossing each square image area of solar cell is constant.
+Clustering the distances between the curves allows to deduce the number of subdivisions within solar cells.